lexasss/dima_projects/README.md

 ***

 ## [Viovox project](https://github.com/Dimitrij000/ViovoxCode)
+This is the project proposed by the student.
+All tasks were also defined by Dima.

 ### Task 1 (Apr 27)
-- Data from the Muse 2 via the Mind Monitor app is imported to my computer over Wi‑Fi.
-Using the python‑osc library in Python, my PC receives the data and outputs it in the console.
-Other libraries such as pyautogui, time, and collections.deque are also used for signal processing.
+- Acquire Muse 2 device.
+- Learn signal processing with Python.
+- Find a way to import data from the Muse 2 device connected via Wi‑Fi to a phone where the Mind Monitor app is running.
+- Use the python‑osc library in Python to receives data; print out received values to the console.
+- Use available signal processing libraries detect event from EEG/EMG signal.
-The Python script classifies the features and converts them into commands that are displayed in the console or elsewhere after being launched.
+- Write a Python script that classifies EEG/EMG features and converts them into commands that are displayed in the console or elsewhere after being launched.
+- Use pyautogui to control PC mouse with EEG/EMG events (for example, use blinks detected from EMG to fire mouse click events).